-So you think you have what it takes to make the next Angry Birds, Flappy Bird, or some other feathery mobile genius.
-That’s great if so, but before you start about transforming your idea into reality there are more than a few things you need to consider.
+So you think you have what it takes to make the next big app?.
+That’s great if so, but before you start about transforming your idea into reality, there are more than a few things you need to consider.
 Allow us to present 10 stats you must know before building your mobile app.
-These stats and the accompanying commentary will help you increase the chances of your app making it.
-Let’s start the journey of asking and answering the questions you should ask yourself before you start developing your app.
+These stats, and the accompanying commentary, will help you increase the chances that your app will blow up in popularity!

 A Nielsen study also showed that people download around 41 apps per device and spend almost 39 minutes a day using those apps.
 ABI Research estimates that between 56 and 82 billion apps were downloaded in 2013.
-That’s good news if you’re still considering making that great app of yours.
-Please continue reading for some sobering stats before the giddiness clouds your judgment at this point.
+That’s good news if you’re still considering making that app of yours; however, please continue reading for some sobering stats before any giddiness clouds your judgment.

 App Genre and Platforms